 Châteauneuf-du-Pape

-Similarly, Chateau de la Gardine Chateauneuf du Pape Cuvee des Generations Gaston Philippe 2017 also displays the sense of elegance of the area with its complex oozing bouquet of dark berries and herbs and ultimately leaving you with a velvety finish.
+Another standout is the Chateau de la Gardine Chateauneuf du Pape Cuvee des Generations Gaston Philippe 2017.
+This wine shows the area's elegance with its rich bouquet of dark berries and herbs, finishing with a smooth, velvety texture that lingers on the palate.

 Gamay